-- Check that lanyard stop switch stops the engine. - Check the oil and overheat audio warning system. - Check the oil level in the reservoir. - Visually inspect the fuel system for deterioration or leaks. - Check the outboard for tightness on the transom. - Check the steering system for binding or loose components. - Visually check the steering link rod fasteners for proper tightness. - Check the propeller blades for damage. - Visually inspect all hoses, clamps, fittings, tubing, sealing gaskets, and mounting hardware for wear.
+- Check that the lanyard stop switch stops the engine. - Check the oil and overheat audio warning system. - Check the oil level in the reservoir. - Inspect the fuel system for deterioration or leaks. - Check the outboard for tightness on the transom. - Check the steering system for binding or loose components. - Check the steering link rod fasteners for proper tightness. - Check the propeller blades for damage.

+Inspect all hoses, clamps, fittings, tubing, sealing gaskets, and mounting hardware for wear.